CarbonKivy/CarbonKivy/README.md

 CarbonKivy is a Python library that integrates IBM's [Carbon Design System](https://www.carbondesignsystem.com/) with the Kivy framework.
 It provides a modern, accessible, and user-friendly UI toolkit inspired by Carbon’s design principles, enabling developers to create consistent and visually appealing applications in Kivy.

+CarbonKivy is more than just a framework—it’s a philosophy of professional application design.
+With features tailored for both backend functionality and frontend aesthetics, this toolkit bridges the gap between coding and creativity.
+Designed with both creativity and performance in mind, CarbonKivy empowers developers to build stunning, feature-rich applications with ease.
+Whether you’re a seasoned developer or just starting with Kivy, this framework provides the tools and resources to bring your ideas to life

 ## Community and Support
 [![Discord](https://img.shields.io/discord/566880874789076992?style=for-the-badge&color=7289da&logo=discord&logoColor=7289da)](https://discord.gg/jxZ5xr3pUt)
 [![Reddit](https://img.shields.io/static/v1?label=reddit&message=CarbonKivy&style=for-the-badge&color=orangered&logo=reddit&logoColor=orangered)](https://reddit.com/r/CarbonKivy)